iayushhb/solutions_architect-associate/Identity-and-Access-Management/IAM-Lab-1.md

 ![Alt text](iam-user-create.png)

-Now choose any name you'd like to user for user and hit next.
+Now choose any name you'd like to use for user and hit next.

 ![Alt text](iam-user-create2.png)